Emulsion Bunker Firm Quadrise Gets Another Cash Injection

 The funding follows an appeal for fresh financing in July that came after its previous call for cash in December 2018 fell short of expectation.

-Nevertheless, in January Quadrise said that was still enough to fund operations until early October 2019 and avert an "orderly winding down" of the business.
+Nevertheless, in January Quadrise said it had still raised enough to fund operations until early October 2019 and avert an "orderly winding down" of the business.

 "We are delighted to have received a very enthusiastic response from Quadrise's existing shareholders to the Open Offer.
 Having raised gross proceeds of £1.8 million from the Open Offer, in addition to funds raised pursuant to the Subscription and the Funding announced on 23 August 2019, Quadrise is now funded to build, in the medium-term, on the substantial progress made in business development activities during 2019," said Mike Kirk, Executive Chairman of Quadrise.